FIIT-TEAM8/team_documentation/docs/modules/API server/routes.md

 ### Parameters

-* ids - [id1, id2, id3, ...] list of article's ids to be retriewed
+* ids - [id1, id2, id3, ...] list of article's ids to be retrieved

 ### Examples